Home

 3. These programs:

-• fetch the appropriate content from a database
+• fetch the appropriate content from a database,

-• insert the content into a layout or page structure
+• insert the content into a layout or page structure,

-• generate a complete website from this.
+• generate a complete web page from this.

 4. This finished page is delivered to the user and appears in the browser in just a few fractions of a second.